General setup class

 Return min/max limits for plotted quantities

-This function can be passed to the Ulula plotting routines.
+If overwritten, this function is passed to the Ulula plotting routines.
 By default, no limits are returned, which means the plotting functions automatically select limits.
 The limits must be in code units.

 Parameters: